Does Medicaid cover Ozempic?

 Does Medicaid cover Wegovy?

 Wegovy is another GLP-1 medication manufactured by Novo Nordisk, with the same active ingredient as Ozempic, semaglutide, and is specifically approved for weight loss management.
-Wegovy has a list price if $1,349.02 per month, according to the manufacturers website.
+Wegovy has a list price of $1,349.02 per month, according to the manufacturer’s website.

-Some states may require a prior authorization for Wegovy, or may have certain quantity or coverage limitations.
+Some states may require prior authorization for Wegovy or may have certain quantity or coverage limitations.

 Individuals seeking Wegovy for weight loss should check with their state Medicaid program for coverage details to determine eligibility.